yandex-cloud/docs/en/monitoring/concepts/index.md

+---
+title: "{{ monitoring-full-name }}.
+Service overview"
+description: "The {{ monitoring-full-name }} service lets you collect and store metrics and display them as charts on dashboards. {{ monitoring-full-name }} automatically collects data on the status of your resources in {{ yandex-cloud }} and displays it on service dashboards.
+You can use the API to upload custom metrics."
+---

 # {{ monitoring-name }} overview

 {{ monitoring-name }} lets you collect and store metrics and display them as charts on dashboards.